 What IKEv2 is really good at is balancing the need for security with the desire for speed.
 It uses high-level encryption but saves time with a quicker method of data transmission.

 How do I Use IKEv2?

 If you’re a PrivadoVPN customer, it’s easy to choose this VPN protocol.
 Open the Settings screen in your PrivadoVPN app and select the “Protocol” tab.
 Then you just need to click the radio button for IKEv2.

-This is the ideal VPN protocol for anything that requires fast downloads like gaming, streaming, or downloading large files.
+This is the ideal VPN protocol for anything that requires fast downloads like gaming or downloading large files for work or school.

 On the other hand, if you’re doing things that require precision more than speed, like accessing a work database, sending confidential files, or transferring something that you want to ensure won’t be corrupted in transit, you’re better off with something like OpenVPN.